jmcnamara/rust_xlsxwriter/examples/Readme.md

   and some is hidden.
 Note, adding filter criteria isn't currently supported.
 That will be added in an upcoming version.

-* app_autofit.rs - An example of using a simulated Column Autofit using the rust_xlsxwriter library.
+* app_autofit.rs - An example of using simulated autofit to automatically adjust the width of worksheet columns based on the data in the cells.

 * app_colors.rs - A demonstration of the RGB and Theme colors palettes available in the rust_xlsxwriter library.